Anastasia-Labs/aiken-design-patterns/README.md

 > See [here](https://github.com/IntersectMBO/cardano-ledger/issues/3952) for
 > more info.

-The exposed `spend` function from `merkelized_validator` expects 4 arguments:
+The exposed `spend` function from `merkelized_validator` expects 3 arguments:
 1. The hash of the withdrawal validator that performs the computation.
 2. The list of arguments expected by the underlying logic.
-3. The list of outputs expected to be returned by the withdrawal validator's logic.
-4. The `Dict` of all redeemers within the current script context.
+3. The `Dict` of all redeemers within the current script context.

-This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `WithdrawRedeemer` (which carries the list of input arguments and the list of expected outputs), and makes sure all the inputs and outputs match accordingly.
+This function expects to find the given stake validator in the `redeemers` list, such that its redeemer is of type `WithdrawRedeemer` (which carries the list of input arguments and the list of expected outputs), makes sure provided inputs match the one's given to the validator through its redeemer, and returns the outputs (which are carried inside the withdrawal redeemer) so that you can safely use them.

 For defining a withdrawal logic that carries out the computation, use the exposed `withdraw` function.
 It expects 3 arguments: